Energy cascade for the Klein-Gordon lattice: Galerkin Averaging

 \section{Galerkin Averaging}

-In this Section we prove an abstract averaging theorem, which we will later apply in order to show that for large $N$ the dynamics of the KG lattice can be approximated by an infinite dimensional Hamiltonian.
+In this Section we prove an abstract averaging theorem, which we will later apply in order to show that for large $N$ the dynamics of the KG lattice can be approximated by the dynamics of a NLS equation with small dispersion.

-The idea of its proof (following \cite{bambusi2005galerkin}, \cite{bambusi2006metastability}, \cite{faou2011hamiltonian}, \cite{pasquali2018dynamics} and \cite{gallone2021metastability}) is to make a Galerkin cut-off, namely to approximate the original infinite dimensional system by a finite dimensional one, to put in normal form the truncated system, and then to choose the dimension of the truncated system in such a way that the error due to the Galerkin cut-off and the error due to the truncation in the normalization procedure are of the same order of magnitude.
+The idea of its proof (following \cite{bambusi2005galerkin,bambusi2006metastability,faou2011hamiltonian,pasquali2018dynamics,gallone2021metastability}) is to make a Galerkin cut-off, namely to approximate the original infinite dimensional system by a finite dimensional one, to put in normal form the truncated system, and then to choose the dimension of the truncated system in such a way that the error due to the Galerkin cut-off and the error due to the truncation in the normalization procedure are of the same order of magnitude.
 The system one gets is composed of a part which is in normal form, and of a remainder.

-If we neglect the remainder, we obtain a system whose solutions are approximate solutions of the original system.
-In Sec. \ref{ApprSec} we will show how to control the error with respect to a true solution of the original system.
+If we neglect the remainder, we obtain a system whose solutions are approximate solutions of the original system; in Sec. \ref{ApprSec} we will show how to control the error with respect to a true solution of the original system.

 This Section is divided into four parts.
 In the first part we introduce the analytic setting we are working with.
 In the second part we state the averaging Theorem \ref{gavthm}.
 In the third part we give a concise proof of the averaging Theorem, deferring the proof of the technical Lemma \ref{NFest} to Appendix \ref{BNFest}.
-In the last part we show how to apply the abstract result to the Klein-Gordon lattice.
+In the last part we show an application of the abstract result to study the dynamics of the Klein-Gordon lattice.